 When you take on a child and parenthood; there will be a lot of advice thrown your way.
 For some reason everyone you see will suddenly become any experts and share the best breastfeeding tips for new mothers or how you can secretly fold the nappy into a swan.
+As a new mum, I found it really helpful to check out parenting resources for women.
 But all of this advice can be daunting and confusing for a new parent.

 That’s why today we want to help you gain some heads up on parenthood and how to handle your baby like a pro.
 Don’t worry about what anyone else says and use our awesome hacks to make looking after a new baby a doddle.

 If your baby needs to take medicine, it will likely be in liquid form as a drink.
 The task of getting your baby to take their medicine is mammoth but this hack can help.
 If you have an open ended pacifier, pierce a small hole in the top and add the medicine.
 Your baby will then suckle the pacifier and take their meds!